-HHFDC anticipates receiving HTF of \$3,000,000 for PY2022.
-HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% AMI.
+HHFDC anticipates receiving an HTF allocation of approximately \$3,744,423 for PY2022.
+HHFDC will focus its HTF solely on rental housing activities for households with incomes at or below 30% of the Area Median Income (AMI).
 After retaining 5% of the PY2022 allocation for administration, HHFDC will allocate the balance to the County of Kauai.
 In past years, HHFDC allocated half of the balance to the City and County of Honolulu (City) and the remaining 50% was rotated between the neighbor island counties, on the same rotation as the HOME program.
 However, the City continues to be challenged with the administration of the program.
 HHFDC has therefore chosen to award the entire PY2022 HTF balance to the County of Kauai, which was scheduled to receive the neighbor island portion of the PY2022 allocation.
 This action is intended to provide the City with more time to build its capacity to administer the HTF program and will additionally help the overall performance of HHFDC's HTF program.